pallets/werkzeug/docs/test.rst

 >>> from werkzeug.wrappers import Request
 >>> req = Request(env)
 >>> req.form['foo']
-u'this is some text'
+'this is some text'
 >>> req.files['file']
 <FileStorage: u'test.txt' ('text/plain')>
 >>> req.files['file'].read()
-'my file contents'
+b'my file contents'

 The :class:`EnvironBuilder` figures out the content type automatically if you pass a dict to the constructor as `data`.
 If you provide a string or an